Introduction

 .catch((err) => console.log('Get user error: ', err));

-You can download the sample scene for reference: HTML5_Demo.zip
+Download the sample scene for reference: HTML5_Demo.zip

-Important Information
+SysInfo Information

-After the initialization is successfully callback, you can obtain SysInfo information.
-Please do not miss this part, which contains important information about the game engine you are using; you can get the language type currently used by platform users; let players automatically match the localized language when entering your game.
+information.
+Please do not miss this part, as it contains important information about the game engine you are using; you can get the language type used by the platform user; automatically match the localization language when players enter your game.
 Update the real server time in your game, etc.

 SysInfo{

-"gameId": number;//Game Id
+"gameId": number; // Game Id

-"hasGameGroup":bool;//Whether group chat is enabled
+"hasGameGroup": bool; // Whether group chat is enabled

-"deviceType": "desktop"// possible values: "desktop", "tablet", "mobile"
+"deviceType": "desktop"; // possible values: "desktop", "tablet", "mobile"

-"language": string;//Language type
+"language": string; // Language type

 }